 - Heat rise: During a heat rise test, we check whether the furnace is properly heating the air.
 If it’s too low (i.e., heat isn’t rising enough), we know there might be a problem.
 If it’s too high, then the furnace could go out on a limit.

 - Pilot light: We check the pilot light and hot surface igniter to make sure they’re working as they should.

 - Ductwork: While this ties into efficiency, the condition of your ductwork can affect the operation of your furnace.
 If you’ve got leaky ducts, they could be pulling in a lot of cool, unfiltered air from your attic or crawl space.
 That’s not good.

 When things are working as they should, you’re set for the winter!
 But if something is out of whack, we’ll let you know so you can determine the best course of action.

 Download our complete maintenance checklist

-If you want to see the complete rundown of everything we look for during a fall HVAC inspection, just download our checklist!
+If you want to see the complete rundown of everything, we look for during a fall HVAC inspection, just download our checklist!

 The best part?
-You get the peace of mind that your HVAC system is tip-top shape.
+You get the peace of mind that your HVAC system is in tip-top shape.
 Contact us to learn more about a service agreement for your Atlanta-area home!